jurayev/data-transform-serverless/README.md

 `docker-compose up`

-Note: when running the first time ever, it takes a while to download all images: locastack, python:3.8-alpine, lambci/lambda.
-The first lambda function call will be slow as well, as it needs to download am image for lambda
+Note: when running the first time ever, it takes a while to download all images: localstack, python:3.8-alpine, lambci/lambda.
+The first lambda function call will be slow as well, as it needs to download an image for lambda

 2. Run App in standby mode for manual testing.
 - Build the image

-`docker build -f Dockerfile.manual.test .`
+`docker build -t serverless-test -f Dockerfile.test .`
 - Starts the container and runs the basic setup scripts

 `docker run --rm --env LOCALSTACK_HOSTNAME=<localstack ip address> -p 9001:8080 <image_id>`